The Danny Thomas Show: Background and production

 The Danny Thomas Show made its CBS debut on Monday, October 7, 1957, at 9:00 inheriting the time slot vacated by I Love Lucy.
 The fifth-season premiere episode, "Lose Me In Las Vegas", had Danny and Kathy already married and on their honeymoon.
 The Williams family moved into a larger brand-new apartment and, with the change of network, the producers also changed Kathy's daughter.
-Lelani Sorenson was dropped from the cast and replaced by Angela Cartwright as Linda.
+Leilani Sorenson was dropped from the cast and replaced by Angela Cartwright as Linda.
 Linda then was adopted by Danny, and the show's ratings dramatically increased.
 At the end of its fifth season, The Danny Thomas Show posted its highest rating, ranking at No. 2.
 During this season, Amanda Randolph was sick and rarely appeared as Louise, who was said to be recovering from the flu, with Kathy doing most of the housework.

 In the early part of the sixth season, Sherry Jackson left the show and the character of Terry was said to have gone to a girls school in Paris.
-Jackson commented on her close friendship with Jean Hagen and why she left the series, saying, "The major perk was Jean Hagen.
+Jackson commented on her close friendship with Jean Hagen and why she left the series:

+The major perk was Jean Hagen.
 I adored her.
 We had a great time.
 She and I were best buddies; she was my only friend from the Make Room for Daddy cast.
 What made me specifically want to leave the show?
 I had a five-year contract, Jean had a three-year contract.
 Jean was thoroughly fed up with the series and made it clear that she didn't want to come back.
 When she left, I was devastated.
 I didn't want to continue, either.
 I wanted to break my contract.
-They wouldn't let me leave, but gave me less to do; that's why I'm in fewer shows from ages 14–16."
+They wouldn't let me leave, but gave me less to do; that's why I'm in fewer shows from ages 14–16.

 In Season 7, the character of Terry was brought back, but recast with Penney Parker.
 Terry was featured in a seven-episode story arc that had her engaged and eventually married to Pat Hannigan (Pat Harrington, Jr.), a nightclub friend of Danny's.
 After the wedding, the Hannigans moved to California and Terry was rarely mentioned, never to be seen on the show again.

 In the last two seasons, with Thomas and Lord tired of their roles, Danny and Kathy both regularly traveled, and for much of the tenth season they toured Europe (with a handful of episodes featuring location footage).
 Rusty and Linda were looked after by Danny's manager, Charlie Halper (Sid Melton) and his wife Bunny (Pat Carroll).
 During the 11th and final season, Thomas decided to retire from the show and the program ended in the spring of 1964, finishing as still one of the most popular television programs and ranking at number nine.

 Music

-The theme music was various versions (changing over the years) of the traditional Irish song, "Danny Boy".
+The theme music, which went through various arrangements over the course of the show, was based on the traditional Irish song "Danny Boy".